-The School will need entry point data to establish the capability of a child on starting the school whatever age they join.
+The school will need entry point data to establish the capability of a child on starting the school whatever age they join.
 The purpose of this is to identify the future potential of a child to ensure that their individual progression is effectively identified.
 Data used as benchmarking includes:

-- Reliable baseline assessments for Early Years - Prior attainment - Standardised testing data e.g. CAT4 (the scores can be converted into an age level, or used to derive a prediction for future attainment)
+- Reliable baseline assessments for Early Years - Prior attainment - Standardised testing data e.g. CAT4 (the scores can be converted into an age level or used to derive a prediction for future attainment) and Maths and English GL tests to provide standardised age scores.

-The School will use the benchmark to create end of term/year targets.
+The school will use the benchmark to create end of term/year targets.

-The Senior Leadership Team, Phase Leaders and teachers are responsible for the monitoring and review of assessment processes and data.
+The Senior Leadership Team, Phase Leaders, Assessment Lead and teachers are responsible for the monitoring and review of assessment processes and data.
 The monitoring timetable will include:

-- Work and marking scrutiny by the subject leaders - Lesson observation of teachers

-- Moderation within a subject or department - Moderation of English and Maths standards across departments, subject areas and phases - Line-management meetings between subject leaders, senior leaders and the Head - Review meetings with staff from other schools
+- Work and marking scrutiny by the subject leaders - Lesson observation of teachers - Termly assessment meetings with teacher and assessment lead - Moderation within a subject or department - Moderation of English and Maths standards across departments, subject areas and phases - Line-management meetings between subject leaders, senior leaders and the Head - Review meetings with staff from other schools